marijnh/Eloquent-JavaScript/05_higher_order.md

 And finally, it calls the update function to create a new value, and starts from the beginning.

+When defining the function, you may use a regular loop to do the actual looping.

 {{if interactive

 ```{test: no}